 Tags helps users quickly recognize important information about items that organize and categorize them.
 They visually label items with small amounts of information or the item’s status, usually with keywords that help organize and categorize the items.
-They may be persistent or dismissible.
-Dismissible tags can be added or removed by users.

 Use sentimenttags only for sentiment or other employee feedback data